-AuSable Institute of Environmental Studies

-Located in northern Michigan, AuSable Institute's basic mission is to promote responsible Christian stewardship of God's creation.
-AuSable serves evangelical Christian colleges by providing field-oriented courses in January and May, and two summer sessions.
-AuSable Institute also offers study sites in Washington state, India and Kenya.
+AuSable Institute of Environmental Studies.
+With the basic mission of promoting responsible Christian stewardship of God's creation, AuSable Institute serves evangelical Christian colleges by providing field-oriented courses in January and May, and two summer sessions.
+Study sites are located in northern Michigan, Washington state, India and Kenya.
 AuSable courses are listed in a separate section under the Department of Biology.
 Contact Dr. Dorothy Boorse, Gordon's AuSable representative.